devdaviddr/local-pdf-to-markdown-rag-solution/README.md

 - [ ] Page Overflow of Content
 _ [ ] Advanced Tables

+## How the Python App Works

+The `app.py` file is a Streamlit application that processes PDF documents.
+It uses the PyMuPDF library to extract text and images from the PDF.
+It then uses the Ollama library to format the extracted text into Markdown.
+The app displays the PDF and the extracted text side-by-side, and allows the user to download the modified PDF and the formatted markdown.

 ## Project Structure

 The project is structured as follows: